Our Team

 Laura Young, Senior Associate

 Laura has over 30 years of extensive professional development, donor engagement, family philanthropy, marketing, and public relations skills.
-She is experienced as both a funder and a fund raiser.
+She is experienced as both a funder and a fundraiser.
 For the past 18 years, she was Vice President of Philanthropy at the Maine Community Foundation, overseeing the statewide organization’s advancement and communications/marketing efforts.
 She and her team annually brought in $40–$60 million to help strengthen Maine philanthropy.

 Laura is a strategic thinker and great listener.
 In addition to strategizing with philanthropic donors to help them fulfill their charitable goals through Maine Community Foundation, Laura launched campaigns with community volunteers to successfully build permanent county funds throughout the state and provided fund-raising counsel to land trusts and other nonprofit organizations to help them build new organizational endowment funds.
-Laura was also an active member of the Amelia’s Group, which consisted of vice presidents of philanthropy for the largest community foundations in the nation, to collectively research and discuss best practices in fund raising and donor engagement.
+Laura was also an active member of the Amelia’s Group, which consisted of vice presidents of philanthropy for the largest community foundations in the nation, to collectively research and discuss best practices in fundraising and donor engagement.

 Prior to her time at the Maine Community Foundation, Laura was Senior Vice President at Demont Associates.
 For nearly 10 years, she provided on-site capital campaign counsel and associate supervision, and was integral to setting the company’s high standards for planning studies, institutional assessments, and capital campaign counsel.
 Laura’s unique and valuable perspective has developed through her experiences on a wide array of local and national campaigns.